Corporate Volunteerism | What Nonprofits Should Know

 How Do Corporate Volunteerism Programs Work?

 • Employee internships.
-Some larger companies host employee internships where they will continue to pay an employee’s salary while the employee donates their time and expertise to a nonprofit.
+Some companies host employee internships where they will continue to pay an employee’s salary while the employee donates their time and expertise to a nonprofit.
 For instance, the Orange County United Way’s Loaned Executive Program encourages businesses in the area to lend their employees to help the organization carry out its mission.
 In return, United Way publicizes the company’s contributions to social good.

 How Can Companies Start Corporate Volunteerism Programs?